timeplus-io/proton/spec/sql.md

    2. Always appends the results of the underlying query to the internal physical table

 There are 2 modes to query streaming view
-1. Streaming mode: like `SELECT * FROM streaming_view`.
+1. Streaming mode: like `SELECT * FROM materialized_view`.
 In this mode, the query is against the underlying inner physical table.
-2. Historical mode: like `SELECT * FROM hist(streaming_view)`.
+2. Historical mode: like `SELECT * FROM hist(materialized_view)`.
 In this mode, the query is aginst the in-memory table and it always returns the latest snapshot of data.

 **Note** Users have a chance to tune the in-memory table size by setting up the following 2 settings
 1. `max_streaming_view_cached_block_count`: By default it is 100 blocks